 This impressed me because most VPN adblockers are useless against YouTube's ads

 Speaking of malicious links, FastestVPN also claims to include built-in malware protection into the VPN.
 However, its customer support team was pretty vague about how exactly this feature works.
 Instead, they repeatedly told me that it "added another layer of protection" without explaining what that protection was.

 I suspect that — like most VPNs — FastestVPN’s “malware blocker" is more of a malicious website/link detector.
 Rather than actively blocking malware, these detectors simply keep lists of websites that are known to contain malware — and alert or block you if you attempt to access one.

 I didn’t receive any alerts or click on any suspicious links during my tests, so the malware blocker never activated for me.

-I found this useful for browsing privately on my Brave browser but accessing my online banking app via my ISP as normal (because sometimes using a VPN with my banking app triggers a security alert with my bank).
+Rather than selecting websites to whitelist, my FastestVPN Android app let me choose which apps I wanted to run through the VPN and which ones I didn’t.
+I found this useful for browsing privately on my Brave browser while accessing my online banking app via my ISP as normal.
+Sometimes using a VPN with my banking app triggers a security alert with my bank.
 It’s a shame the feature isn’t more widely available on the VPN’s other apps.